 DR. BROOKS SPECIAL TOPICS: During this group, Dr. Brooks lectures surround defense mechanisms and other psycho-dynamic topics.
 Guests will lecture on psycho-dynamic topics, or art therapy as a psycho-dynamic process of therapy.

 PROCESS GROUPS: Process groups are led by a master level or credentialed therapist.
-The clients are divided into two groups: Young adults (age 27 and less) and Older adults.
+The clients are divided into groups according to patient’s needs.

 RELAPSE PREVENTION LECTURE: This group lecture, by a licensed social worker, is designed to increase client awareness of relapse triggers and to promote awareness of relapse prevention skills.